taylor-j-murray/Computer-Science-Projects/Cryptography Projects/A Substitution Decryptor/README.md

 ## Usage Examples:

-Below is an example of an encrypted message example given in **Understanding Cryptography** by Christopf Paar and Jan Pelzl.
+Below is an example of an encrypted message example given in **Understanding Cryptography** by Christof Paar and Jan Pelzl.

 ``` python